bluescan/bip39tools/README.md

 7. A monitor that accepts HDMI in.

 Most of the above hardware can be bought as a kit from somewhere like CanaKit.
 The procedure is as follows.
 1. Connect all the hardware up.
-Do not plug in the ethernet cable.
+Do NOT plug in the ethernet cable yet.
 2. Install RaspBerry Pi OS Lite 32-bit using the Raspberry Pi Imager.
 It will prep the micro-SD card for you.
 By default ssh will be disabled.
 Keep it disabled.
 4. Login: pi Password: raspberry
 5. passwd             (Change password to something better than raspberry)